-About Ian Goldin - Former VP of the World Bank, Speaks on Globalization and Future Trends:
+About Ian Goldin - Former VP of the World Bank, Speaks on Globalization & Future Trends:

 What Ian Goldin Talks About:

-Professor Goldin explains the connection between social and technical change, and draws out the lessons of the past thirty years of unprecedented globalisation.
-He discusses whether the tidal wave of globalisation will continue and whether past trends are sustainable.
+Professor Goldin explains the connection between social and technical change, and draws out the lessons of the past thirty years of unprecedented globalization.
+He discusses whether the tidal wave of globalization will continue – and whether past trends are sustainable.

-Rapid increases in life expectancy and collapsing fertility is changing the nature of society and finance, and has dramatic consequences for economic activity, consumption and savings.
-A leading figure on the most pressing challenges confronting the world as we move well into the 21st Century, Professor Goldin examines how population and demography will affect retirement, pensions, health care and other areas that will be drastically effected changes around the globe.
+Rapid increases in life expectancy and collapsing fertility is changing the nature of society and finance – and has dramatic consequences for economic activity, consumption and savings.
+A leading figure on the most pressing challenges confronting the world as we move well into the 21st Century, Professor Goldin examines how population and demography will affect retirement, pensions, health care – and other areas that will drastically effect changes around the globe.

-Ian Goldin is a world leading expert on the new forms of systemic risk which he identifies as arising from turbo charged globalisation associated with sharply increased levels of connectivity and technical change.
-Drawing on his book The Butterfly Defect: Globalization and Systemic Risk, Goldin shows how we need to rethink our understanding of risk and develop new strategies of resilience to prevent cascading shocks overwhelming our businesses and society.
+Ian Goldin is a world leading expert on the new forms of systemic risk which he identifies as arising from turbo charged globalization – associated with sharply increased levels of connectivity and technical change.
+Drawing on his book The Butterfly Defect: Globalization and Systemic Risk, Goldin shows how we need to rethink our understanding of risk- and develop new strategies of resilience to prevent cascading shocks overwhelming our businesses and society.

 Throughout history, migrants have fueled the engine of human progress.
-Their movement has sparked innovation, spread ideas, relieved poverty, and laid the foundations for a global economy.
-Looking to the future, Professor Ian Goldin examines the development of labor markets and the implications for skills, education and immigration which is the subject of his recent book Exceptional People, published by Princeton.
+Their movement has sparked innovation, spread ideas, relieved poverty – and laid the foundations for a global economy.
+Looking to the future, Professor Ian Goldin examines the development of labour markets and the implications for skills, education and immigration – which is the subject of his book Exceptional People, published by Princeton.

-Goldin shows how this could be our best century ever.
-Or our worst, in which we may even destroy our centuries of progress.
+Goldin shows how this could be our best century ever – or our worst, in which we may even destroy our centuries of progress.
 Professor Goldin identifies the major opportunities and progress which may be expected in coming years.
 He then draws out the ethical and social implications raised by the major shifts and advances in society and technology.
-He considers the public policy issues associated with the threats posed, including by climate change, pandemics and terrorism and identifies the measures necessary to ensure that society ensures that this is a century of shared opportunity, not destruction.
+He considers the public policy issues associated with the threats posed, including by climate change, pandemics and terrorism – and identifies the measures necessary to ensure that society observes that this is a century of shared opportunity, not destruction.